The Shoppes at Coventry

 The Shoppes at Coventry is a shopping mall in North Coventry Township, Pennsylvania (Pottstown, Pennsylvania), located at the interchange of Route 100 and Route 724.
-The mall is anchored by Boscov's, Kohl's, and Gabe's.
+The mall is anchored by Boscov's and Gabe's.
+Dunham's Sports plans to open at the mall in 2026.

 History

 The mall, originally known as the Norco Mall, held its grand opening on October 5, 1967, though several stores opened their doors before this date.
 It featured Sears and Britt's department stores as anchors, as well as thirteen smaller retail stores, including Thrift Drug and Pantry Pride.
 In 1974 the original open-air plan was enclosed and expanded to include a new anchor store, J.M.
 Fields, a two-screen movie theater operated by the Fox Theatres chain, and twenty new retail spaces.
 In 1978, Britt's and J. M. Fields closed and were replaced by Hess's and Jefferson Ward (the discount store arm of Montgomery Ward), respectively.
 Jefferson Ward later became Bradlees in 1985.
 After Bradlees closed in 2001, it was subdivided between Ross Dress for Less and Dick's Sporting Goods.
 In 1979 the mall was acquired by Goodman Properties and renamed to the Coventry Mall, and in 1982 it underwent further expansion.
 A Pomeroy's department store was added in 1985.
 In 1987, this store became a Bon-Ton when that chain bought Pomeroy's; in 1993, it became Boscov's and now has 2 floors and rooftop parking (the latter of which has since been closed to the public).
 In 1987, a larger eight-screen movie theater was built outside the mall; the old theater was then converted into a food court.

 Hess's sold most of its stores to The Bon-Ton in 1994, but was unable to complete a deal with Bon-Ton on the Coventry Mall store, leading to its closure.
 The store then became JCPenney for a short time, then The Bon-Ton, before finally becoming Kohl's in 2005.
 In 2004, Stoltz Real Estate Partners acquired the mall from The Goodman Co.